Common Types of Ticks in Virginia

 - Southern Tick Associated Rash Illness (STARI)

 Gulf Coast ticks may appear harmless with their pecan-looking bodies--yes, their bodies really do have the color, texture, and shape of pecans--but they can also be harmful to you and your pets.
 Their legs extend outward like the legs of Lone Star ticks, and their legs are light caramel in color.

 Where do Gulf Coast ticks live?

 While Gulf Coast ticks are commonly found in coastal parts of Virginia, such as Virginia Beach, these ticks can be found in other parts of the state with large bodies of water.

 American Dog ticks are a little larger than ticks commonly found in Virginia.
 With their teardrop-shaped bodies and their unique dark and light brown spotted hard backs, American Dog ticks appear almost like miniature turtles.
 Their legs are thicker in diameter and extend outward like most ticks found in Virginia.
 These ticks can spread Tularemia and Rocky Mountain spotted fever to you and your pets.

 If you continue to find ticks on you or your pet, call Agronomic Lawn Management for recurring tick control.
-A highly trained tick exterminator will thoroughly inspect and treat your home for ticks, so you can worry less about tick-borne diseases and more about the things in life that really matter.
-The best way to reduce the tick population on your property is to sign up for comprehensive lawn pest control.
-With tick control and lawn pest control, we are guaranteed to help you get rid of ticks in your yard and prevent future infestations!
+A highly trained exterminator will thoroughly inspect and treat your property for ticks, so you can worry less about diseases and more about the things in life that really matter.
+We are guaranteed to help you get rid of ticks in your yard and prevent future infestations.